buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 ### Activity Feed Patterns

 <!--

-I think I should change out user profiles, this is a struggle to add anything new (and if there is anything new, I’d include it above, in the Dribbble case study).

 I think Activity Feeds (p112 in Diana’s book) would be better.
 Also, these are timeline focused and I don’t have anything timeline focused at the moment.